lando/lando/docs/config/tooling.md

 Tool Discovery
 --------------

-If you are not sure about what tools live inside your container you can use `lando ssh` to drop into a shell on a specific service to both investigate and install any needed dependencies.
+If you are not sure about what tools live inside your container, you can use `lando ssh` to drop into a shell on a specific service to both investigate and install any needed dependencies.

 ```bash
 # SSH into the appserver